Bruneez/e-portfolio/README.md

 ### 💡Reflection

-**S – Situation:**
-As a final-year Application Development student at Cape Peninsula University of Technology, I’ve gained a range of both technical and soft skills.
+As a final-year Application Development student at Cape Peninsula University of Technology, I’ve gained a range of both technical and soft skills.Through this process, I identified strong hard skills in programming (Java, JavaScript, Python, Kotlin), Android app development, working with databases and SQL, and using tools like Anaconda and IntelliJ.
+I also recognized important soft skills I’ve developed, such as teamwork, time management, clear communication, problem-solving, attention to detail, and adaptability—especially when working on group projects or troubleshooting code.

  Over time, I’ve developed a strong interest in machine learning and working with databases, particularly using SQL.

-**T – Task:**
 The task was to reflect on my skills and interests to understand how they align with my personal and professional goals.
-This involved identifying the areas I excel in, what I enjoy doing most, and how these can shape my future career.
+This involved identifying the areas I excel in, what I enjoy doing most, and how these can shape my future career.I looked at my academic projects, such as building applications using Java and Kotlin, and managing data through SQL.

-**A – Action:**
-I looked at my academic projects, such as building applications using Java and Kotlin, and managing data through SQL.
 I also explored machine learning out of personal interest, taking time to understand how data is used to create intelligent systems.
 I identified transferable skills like problem-solving, attention to detail, communication, and teamwork, which I’ve developed through both individual and group tasks.

-**R – Result:**
 This reflection helped me realize that I am most passionate about solving problems using code, understanding how systems work, and working with data.
-My interest in machine learning and databases continues to grow, and I am now focused on developing those skills further.
-I feel more confident in the direction I want to take and more intentional about the projects I pursue.
+My interest in machine learning and databases continues to grow, and I am now focused on developing those skills further.I feel more confident in the direction I want to take and more intentional about the projects I pursue.

 ---
 ## 🧬 Personality Assessment